-Original article by Robert E. Nuddleman of Nuddleman Law Firm, P.C.
+Original Article by Robert Nuddleman of the Nuddleman Law Firm, P.C.

 Feel free to suggest topics for the blog.
 We are happy to consider topics pertaining to general points of Labor and Employment Law.
 We cannot answer questions about specific situations or provide legal advice over the Internet.
 If you desire legal advice, you should contact an attorney.

-Your use of this blog does not create an attorney-client relationship between you and Nuddleman Law Firm, P.C.
-The use of the Internet or this blog for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
+Using this blog does not create an attorney-client relationship between you and Nuddleman Law Firm, P.C.
+Using the Internet or this blog to communicate with the firm does not establish an attorney-client relationship.
 Do not post confidential or time-sensitive information in this blog.
-The Nuddleman Law Firm, P.C. cannot guarantee the confidentiality of anything posted to this blog.
+The Nuddleman Law Firm, P.C. cannot guarantee the confidentiality of anything posted on this blog.

 The Nuddleman Law Firm, P.C. represents employers and employees in a wide range of employment law matters.
 Much of his practice focuses on wage and hour issues, such as unpaid overtime, meal and rest break violations, designing or enforcing commission plans, and other wage-related claims.
 He also advises employers on how to avoid harassment and wrongful termination claims, and represents employees who have been victims of unlawful discrimination, retaliation or harassment.
 The Nuddleman Law Firm, P.C. helps employers develop good employment policies, and helps employers and employees with disability accommodation issues.